typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

   It is similar to a `display: inline` element in HTML.

 * A `ListItem` can only occur as a child of a `ListContainer`.
-  See @:ref(Lists) below for a list of available list types.
+  See [Lists] below for a list of available list types.

 * While most other node types represent content parsed from text markup, a `TemplateSpan` represents a portion of a parsed template.